Carrier Vessel Portal

-The carrier vessel portal uses satellite technology, machine learning, and up-to-date vessel authorization databases to give users consolidated information on carrier vessels’ activities, allowing them to analyze vessel tracks and see which ports are most frequented.
-By using the portal, fishery managers can improve how they monitor and regulate this important part of the seafood supply chain.
+The carrier vessel portal uses satellite technology, machine learning and up-to-date vessel databases to give users consolidated information on carrier vessels’ activities, allowing them to analyze vessel tracks and see which ports are most frequented.